What is RKAT?

 You can start an assessment, save it and then return to it (the tool will email you a link to access your assessment).
 Upon completion of an assessment, a report of your results will be emailed to you.
+Click these links for a sample Summary Report and a Full Report.
 You can do as many assessments as you like.

 Using RKAT for your Recordkeeping Compliance Assessment Program

 PROS 19/03 Strategic Management Standard requires every Victorian public office to regularly assess and report on their recordkeeping performance and undertake remedial action when necessary.